A Review of "Citizen Spy" by Michael Kackman

-In the book Citizen Spy, Michal Kackman assesses on how the portrayal of the media as being smart, slick and a resolute spy has been entrenched in the American culture.
-The author evaluates the secret agents on television (investigation journalists), inform of the relations between the television network, government bureaus, producers and viewers during the period of 1950s and 1960s.
+In the book Citizen Spy, Michal Kackman make assessment on how the portrayal of the media as being smart, slick and a resolute spy has been entrenched in the American culture.
+Basically, the author evaluates the secret agents on television (investigation journalists), inform of the relations between the television network, government bureaus, producers and viewers during the period of 1950s and 1960s.
 In this book, the author evaluates how the citizens in US perceived of themselves in this moment of cultural and political crisis.
 Famous Hollywood shows such as behind closed doors and I led 3 lives were established through the assistance of federal intelligence services, basing some of the episodes from the real case files.
 As Kackman observes, these “documentary dramas” were the main drivers for the emerging television sector placing its loyalty, patriotism and acted as anti community vigilance to the government of the day.

 Capturing these concerns in the political and cultural perspectives of the 21st century, Michael Kickman explains that the place of gender and race in the national identity has become an arguably controversial one.
 More and varied definitions of heroism, citizenship and dissent were identified through the popular accounts of the Iraq war in these shows.
 In Citizen Spy, the author has vividly analyzed the status and implications of the American nationalism being put in practice.